bbauska/JS-svg/README.md

 <h2 id="ch8-1">8.1 Filter Fundamentals</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Before we explore specific filter effects in any depth, we need to know how they're structured.
-A filter consists of a single \<filter\> element and one or more filter primitives.
+A filter consists of a single &lt;filter&gt; element and one or more filter primitives.
 These primitives, which are also elements, are nested within the main filter element, and they all begin with the letters fe (for filter effect) followed by a descriptive name.